Symptoms 20 February 2026 · 10 min read

 When Does Perimenopause End?

-Perimenopause ends when you’ve gone 12 consecutive months without a period — that’s the official definition of menopause.
+Perimenopause ends when you’ve gone 12 consecutive months without a period.
+That’s the official definition of menopause.
 The average age of menopause in India is 46-48 years (slightly earlier than the Western average of 51).

 How Is Perimenopause Diagnosed?